AnuragTaparia/Cisco-CCNA-200-301/CCNA 200-301/03_OSI and TCP_IP Suite/OSI Modle and TCP-IP.md

 ###### Application Layer
 - This layer is closest to the end user.
-- Interacts with software applications, for example your web browser (Brave, Firefox, Chrome, etc)
+- Interacts with software applications, for example your web browser (Brave, Firefox, Chrome, etc.)
 - HTTP and HTTPS are Layer 7 protocols (https://www.cisco.com)
-- Keep in mind that Layer 7 doesn;t include the applicaation itself like firefox or chrome, but rather the protocols that interact with the application like HTTP or HTTPS
+- Keep in mind that Layer 7 doesn't include the application itself like Firefox or chrome, but rather the protocols that interact with the application like HTTP or HTTPS
 - Functions of Layer 7 include:
 	- Identifying communication partners
 	- Synchronizing communication